fpgasystems/hacc/infrastructure-validation/mpi/README.md

 <a href="https://github.com/fpgasystems/hacc/blob/main/infrastructure-validation/README.md#infrastructure-validation">Back to infrastructure validation</a>
 </p>

-# Networking validation with iperf
+# Message passing interface validation with mpich
-In this experiment, we are using CLI’s [sgutil validate iperf](../../CLI/docs/sgutil-validate.md#sgutil-validate-iperf) command to actively measure the maximum achievable bandwidth on the ETHZ-HACC network.
+In this experiment, we are using CLI’s [sgutil validate mpi](../../CLI/docs/sgutil-validate-mpi.md#sgutil-validate-mpi) command to verify MPI message-passing standard on the ETHZ-HACC network.

 ### Prerrequisites
 * You must have a valid authentication key pairs for SSH in your **~/.ssh** directory, and